Mic92/nixpkgs-review/README.md

 ```

 This will first evaluate & build all pull requests in serial.
-Than a nix-shell will be opened for each of them after the previous
+Then a nix-shell will be opened for each of them after the previous
 shell has been closed.

-Tipp: Since it's hard to keep track of the numbers, for each opened
+Tip: Since it's hard to keep track of the numbers, for each opened
-shell also the corresponding pull request url showed.
+shell also the corresponding pull request url is showed.

 ## Remote builder: